Anaëlle Angerville

-Anaëlle Angerville (born May 8, 1989) is a French muay thai kickboxer.
+Anaëlle Angerville (born August 5, 1989) is a French muay thai kickboxer.
 A professional competitor since 2014, she is the 2022 WMC World −57 kg champion.

-Muay thai & kickboxing career
+Muay thai and kickboxing career

 After going to a draw with Dehby, Angerville faced Emma Gongora at Divonne Muaythai Challenge 4 on March 16, 2019.
 She won the fight by decision.
 Angerville faced Marine Lefebvre for the FFKMDA −57.1 kg title at Le Choc Des Best Fighters 4 on April 6, 2019.
 She won her second professional title by decision.
 Angerville next faced Amel Dehby at Master Fight on May 18, 2019.
 She won the fight by decision.

 Angerville made he Glory debut against Mario Lobo at Glory 70 on October 26, 2019.
 She won the fight by unanimous decision.

 Angerville was booked to face Rebekah Irwin for the vacant WMC World −57 kg title at Muaythai Night 6 on August 11, 2022, following a three-year long absence from the sport.
 She captured her first major title by decision.

 Angerville faced Laura de Blas at Riviera Fight on December 1, 2022.
 The fight was ruled a draw after the five rounds were contested.
-On December 29, 2022, Angerville announced that she had left the French national amateur muay thai team, in order to focus on professional competition.
+On December 29, 2022, Angerville announced that she had left the French national amateur muay thai team, to focus on professional competition.

 Angerville faced the Enfusion Flyweight champion Nina Van Dalum in a non-title bout at Fight Night One 15 on April 29, 2023.
+She won the fight by decision.

+Angerville faced Débora Évora at Choc Des Etoiles 7 on May 13, 2023.
+The fight ended in a decision draw.